kshji/go/docs/commandline_flags.md

 )

-// global variables in package var (
+// global variables in package, pointers to the data var (
         xlsxPath = flag.String("f", "", "Path to an XLSX file")
         sheetIndex = flag.Int("i", 0, "Index of sheet to convert, zero based")